Tony Ramos (wrestler)

-Tony Ramos an American amateur wrestler retired from competing in the International circuit for the United States.
+Anthony Tony Ramos (born February 12, 1991) is an American former folkstyle and freestyle wrestler.
+He competed on the international circuit as a freestyle wrestler for the United States.

 Early life and education

 Of Mexican descent, Ramos was born February 12, 1991, in Chicago, Illinois, to Alfonzo and Debra Ramos.
 Ramos started wrestling when he was 3 years old so he could wrestle on the same team as his brothers, Frankie and Vince, and they could all be on the same team for one year.

 In 6th grade Ramos joined the Martinez Elite wrestling club which is where he met coach Izzy Martinez.
 Prior to 8th grade Ramos had been living in Johnsburg, IL but his family moved back to Carol Stream where he attended Glenbard North High School.
 Ramos was a three-time Illinois state champion at Glenbard North, winning his titles at 112 and 125 pounds.
 Ramos set school records for most takedowns in a career and season, and best season record.
 He also placed 5th at Junior World Championships.

 After completing his storied high school career, Ramos committed to attend the University of Iowa under head coach Tom Brands.
 While at Iowa Ramos competed at 133 pounds and was a three time All-American.

 On July 19, 2014, he married Megan (Eskew) Ramos, whom he met while at the University of Iowa.
 On April 25, 2015, the couple welcomed their son Anthony Joseph (AJ) Ramos Jr. into the world.

 Ramos formerly trained as a member of the Hawkeye Wrestling Club in Iowa City.
 Ramos was also a member of the Titan Mercury Wrestling Club.
 In 2016, after defeating Coleman Scott at the US Olympic Team Trials, Ramos moved to Chapel Hill, North Carolina, to train with Scott and Olympic Champion Kenny Monday as a member of the Tar Heel Wrestling Club.
 He started a website named "Team Ramos", where Ramos provides updates on his life and career.